 Early History of the Audas family

 This web page shows only a small excerpt of our Audas research.
-Another 166 words (12 lines of text) covering the year 1284 is included under the topic Early Audas History in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) covering the years 128 and 1284 are included under the topic Early Audas History in all our PDF Extended History products and printed products wherever possible.

 Audas Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Aldis, Aldous, Aldhouse, Aldus, Aldiss, Oldis and many more.

 Early Notables of the Audas family (pre 1700)

 More information is included under the topic Early Audas Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Audas family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Audas name or one of its variants: Nathan Aldis who settled in Massachusetts, 1640; he was made freeman 1640 and was a Deacon of the town.
 He died March 15; 1670; had at least two sons from which many of the North American family name descended..